m-pitera/Mastermind/README.md

 ## Running Specs

-  You can run specs by running this command while in the root directory:
+  You can run tests by running this command while in the root directory:

   `rspec`